kubevela/kubevela.github.io/docs/end-user/component-delivery.md

 ## Using Helm Component

 KubeVela's Helm component meets the needs of users to connect to Helm Chart.
-You can deploy any ready-made Helm chart software package from Helm Repo, Git Repo or OSS bucket through the Helm component, and override its parameters.
+You can deploy any ready-made Helm chart software package from Helm Repo, Git Repo or OSS bucket through the Helm component, and overwrite its parameters.

 We use the Chart package deployment method from the Helm Repo to explain.
 In this application deployment plan, We hope to deliver a component called redis-comp.
 It is a Chart from the https://charts.bitnami.com/bitnami Helm repository.
 The chart type is redis-cluster, version 6.2.7.